bnussman/beep/README.md

 - Use `pnpm clean` to clear all dependencies in the project's repository
 - Run `pnpm` in the repo's root to install dependences

+## Standing up a new environment

+1. Create new Github Environment
+2. Create Kubernetes Cluster
+3. Create Database
+4. Configure Secrets in Github
+5. Create new Github Actions workflow
+5. Deploy to Kubernetes by pushing to specified branch
+6. Configure Linode NodeBalancer
+  - Protocol: `HTTPS`
+  - Check Type: `TCP Connection`
+7. Update Cloudflare to point to Linode NodeBalancer

 ## 📈 Stats
 ![Alt](https://repobeats.axiom.co/api/embed/1b46a8057ec1f00f48ce7a9fbe9353c7cbe4ff83.svg "Repobeats analytics image")